ceng240/ceng240.github.io/index.md

 | Final         | 35%      |

-## Course Conduct _[In current case of distant education due to pandemic]_
+## Course Conduct

-The normal (no pandemic case) flow of this course has 2 hours in-class (theoretical) lectures + 2 hours of laboratory work (which includes a quiz).
-In addition to this, both theoretical and laboratory parts have their individual Midterm and Final exams.
+The flow of this course has 2 hours of in-class (theoretical) lectures + 2 hours of laboratory work (which is online).
+In addition, the theoretical part has Midterm and Final exams.

 This has been altered as follows:

 Weekly:

-* Video recording of the weekly course subject, thought  in class, will be disseminated as a Youtube link.
-* In a prescheduled (see:Schedule section below) live session, the lecturer will perform subject review and a recitation (going over programming examples) of that week's topics.
+* In a pre-scheduled (see: Schedule section below) session, the lecturer will perform the subject review and a recitation (going over programming examples) of that week’s topics.
-* Course assistants will hold prescheduled live sessions where students will have the chance to ask their questions, like in an "office hour" session. (will start after 4th week)
 * Starting with the 4th week, there will be a programming exam held on a single time frame.
 Here the students will be given a programming  environment and a task that they will code in a given duration (this time will be in the range of 40-120 minutes).

 About Exams: